sebhtml/novigrad/README.md

 # Roadmap

-- move Tensor::reset calls on c outside of Tensor::gemm
 - add Blas with CBlas and CuBlas implementations
 - check if it's easy to cudaMalloc and cudaMemCpy and cudaFree
 - try to use sgemm correctly when the result is transposed in order to avoid transpose_in_place